Katie Holmes Wants Tom Cruise To Know That Suri Is Happy Without Him?

 Inquisitr previously reported that Tom invited Suri to watch a play with him in London.
 However, Katie’s mini-me didn’t show up where she could have experienced getting a VIP treatment.
 Could this mean that she prefers spending more time with her mom and her family?

 The mother and daughter have been spending a lot of quality time despite her busy schedule.
-According PEOPLE, Katie and Suri were all smiles as they watched a basketball game between Detroit Pistons and Los Angeles Lakers a few weeks ago.
+According People, Katie and Suri were all smiles as they watched a basketball game between the Detroit Pistons and Los Angeles Lakers a few weeks ago.
 Both appeared be having a blast during their date which could probably mean that they have already moved on from Tom Cruise and can remain happy even without him.

 [Featured Image by Theo Wargo/Getty Images]